ikuosaito1989/simokser/README.md

 # simokser

-This is a countermeasure to the problem of JSON Server's json becoming large.
-You can easily create them by simply placing the json for each API in the directory.
+Json-server is now more user-friendly.
+The first is to create one Json file for one API, which prevents the json file from getting bloated.
+The second is to create an API for errors by simply changing the json file.

 ## Getting started